ShakesLabs/python_practice/README.md

 # python_practice
-A place for Sarah and I to learn and work on Python code
+A place for Tyrannasarahs and I to learn and work on Python code